nikitavoloboev/data/tools/codesandbox.md

 - [What’s Unique About CodeSandbox](https://medium.com/@compuives/whats-unique-about-codesandbox-f1791d867e48)
 - [A year of CodeSandbox, tech edition - Ives van Hoorne (2019)](https://www.youtube.com/watch?v=8Zi6UxKFu2o&list=PLCC436JpVnK3H8Gm28TuFn2wjL9sj_q_Y&index=2)
 - [CodeSandbox CI 101](https://u2edh.csb.app/) - Describes what CodeSandbox CI is, how it will benefit you as a library maintainer, and how to set it up for your library.
+- [Codesandboxer](https://github.com/codesandbox/codesandboxer) - Deploy any component directly to codesandbox from anywhere.